A lot or a little?

 Is it any good?

-Comedy Central's popular show must contend with censors when it airs on TV.
-But the movie version has a no-holds-barred approach to discarding any shred of decency that might exist without censoring.
+Comedy Central's popular TV show must contend with censors when it airs, but the movie version has a no-holds-barred approach to discarding any shred of decency that might exist without censoring.
 There is no discernible plot arc either -- essentially this movie is about the characters' fight for their survival.
 Is that worth making a movie about?
 It seems to be an excuse to see Foxxy have sex with various men and women, or for characters to masturbate on screen.
 Even worse, because of the TV show, this lewd free-for-all will draw in teens.
 And that's even less funny than the actual movie -- which is really saying something.

 Families can talk about violence, and especially violence against women.
 Does seeing it on screen make you cringe every time, or do you think the more you see of it the less it affects you?